-Filmed in 1963, Alfred Hitchcock’s thriller “The Birds,” was shot in Bodega Bay and its smaller cousin, Bodega, five miles inland, and for 50 years Hitchcock fans have flocked to the area to see the spots connected with the silver-screen classic.
+Filmed in 1963, Alfred Hitchcock’s thriller “The Birds” was shot in Bodega Bay and its smaller cousin, Bodega, five miles inland, and for 50 years, Hitchcock fans have flocked to the area to see the spots connected with the silver-screen classic.

-With its seemingly endless miles of pristine beaches to explore, fresh seafood and beautiful coastal scenery, Bodega Bay is less than a 70-mile drive north of San Francisco on Highway 101, yet feels a world away.
+With its seemingly endless miles of pristine beaches to explore, fresh seafood, and beautiful coastal scenery, Bodega Bay is less than a 70-mile drive north of San Francisco on Highway 101 yet feels a world away.

 The drive takes travelers through rolling hills and tranquil family-run dairy farms, where cows dot the green hillsides with room to roam, before coming to a turn marked with a Bodega Bay sign where the ocean comes into view.
 Travelers will know they are there, as they cannot go any further.

 A stop at the Spud Point Crab Company will provide visitors the best bowl of hot steaming clam chowder on a patio overlooking the Spud Point Marina.
 Crab cakes are also available on the weekends during the crab season.
 Nothing fancy here, just great seafood that you can enjoy sitting at the picnic tables out in front.
 Address 1860 Westshore Rd, Bodega Bay, California.

-After lunch, visitors will want to head out to one of the areas many beaches with ample parking and easy walking paths.
+After lunch, visitors will want to head out to one of the area’s many beaches with ample parking and easy walking paths.

-One of Northern California’s most impressive and affordable coastal golf courses, The Links is an 18-hole true Scottish style golf course with spectacular views of the Pacific Ocean from rolling fairways, undulating greens, and native coastal rough.
+One of Northern California’s most impressive and affordable coastal golf courses, The Links is an 18-hole real Scottish style golf course with spectacular views of the Pacific Ocean from rolling fairways, undulating greens, and native coastal rough.